jamespeaker/conditioning-GANs-with-brain-signals/README.md

-I think the plan is to have
+I think the plan is to have:

-I should probs read the thing gary posted though about projects.
+(I should probs read the thing gary posted though about projects.)

-an explanation of the other GAN architectures here
+1. an explanation of the other GAN architectures here

-Then a results
+2. Then a results

-Then a method section which refers to the code in repo.
+3. Then a method section which refers to the code in repo. i.e.

-i.e.

 1. train EEG classifier
 2. take out EEG embeddings
 3. build image dataset